 City Harvest helped start the food rescue movement in 1982 when a group of New Yorkers saw that New York City had an abundance of excess food even while a large number of its residents struggled to feed themselves and their families.
 We recognized the practical purpose that this surplus food could serve if directed to New Yorkers who needed it, filling the plates of the working mom who had trouble making ends meet at month’s end, the senior in the apartment upstairs living on a fixed income, or the family around the corner coping with a large and unexpected medical bill.

-Today, City Harvest is New York City’s largest food rescue organization, helping to feed the more than 1.2 million New Yorkers who are struggling to put meals on their tables.
-We will rescue 61 million pounds of food this year and deliver it, free of charge, to hundreds of , and other community partners across the five boroughs.
+Today, City Harvest is New York City’s largest food rescue organization, helping to feed the nearly 1.2 million New Yorkers who are struggling to put meals on their tables.
+We will rescue 64 million pounds of food this year and deliver it, free of charge, to hundreds of , and other community partners across the five boroughs.
 Our programs help food-insecure New Yorkers access nutritious food that fits their needs and desires; increase our partners’ capacity; and strengthen the local food system, building a path to a food-secure future for all New Yorkers.
 Click here for tips on starting a food rescue organization in your own community.

 City Harvest exists to end hunger in communities throughout New York City.
 We do this through food rescue and distribution, education, and other practical, innovative solutions.